MaartenDesnouck/google-apps-script/README.md

-    auth [options]     authenticate the Drive API (add '-f' to force reauthentication) remote             'remote create <name>' to create a new project in your Google Drive 'remote delete <fileId>' to delete a project from your Google Drive 'remote link <fileId>' to link a remote Google Drive project to your current folder list [nameFilter]  list your script files and their fileId's (optional filter on filename) clone <fileId>     create a new local folder, link the remote project with the given fileId and do a pull from remote new <name>         create a new Google Apps Script project in your Google Drive and then clone that project locally push|deploy        push your local code to the linked project on your Google Drive
+    auth [options]     authenticate the Drive API (add '-f' to force reauthentication) remote             'remote create <name>' to create a new project in your Google Drive 'remote delete <fileId>' to delete a project from your Google Drive list [nameFilter]  list your remote projects and their fileId's (optional filter on filename) clone <fileId>     create a new local folder, link the remote project with the given fileId and do a pull from remote new <name>         create a new Google Apps Script project in your Google Drive and then clone that project locally push|deploy        push your local code to the linked project on your Google Drive